Christy750/DSA-Capstone-Project/README.md

 # DSA-Capstone-Project
 # Amazon Product Review Analysis

-This project explores and analyzes product reviews from Amazon to uncover insights into product ratings, customer satisfaction, and performance trends using Excel and Power BI.
+This project explores and analyzes product reviews from Amazon to uncover insights into product ratings, customer satisfaction, and performance trends using Excel.

 ## Tools Used
 - Microsoft Excel (PivotTables, formulas, charts)